Skip to content

 Unit: seconds, None means no caching

-fixed_crontab str(Crontab-format) None When the function is executed by a scheduled task, forces a fixed Crontab configuration.
+fixed_crontab str(Crontab-format) None When the function is executed by a cron job, enforce a fixed crontab configuration.

-delayed_crontab list None When the function is executed by a scheduled task, specifies delayed execution times after startup, multiple values mean multiple executions with different delays
+delayed_crontab list None When the function is executed by a cron job, delay execution time after start.
+Multiple values indicate multiple executions with different delays

 Unit: seconds

-Detailed explanations of each parameter are provided below:
+Detailed explanations for each parameter are provided below:

 Parameter title